WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 1. Use the Official API for Proactive Messaging

-If you need to send the first message (appointment reminders, order updates, marketing), use the official API.
-Period.
-The template approval process exists specifically to keep you compliant.
+If your bot needs to start the conversation — sending appointment reminders, order updates, or marketing — use the official API.
+No exceptions.
+The template approval process is there specifically to keep you on the right side of Meta’s policies.

 2. Implement Proper Opt-In